Kurt-Chan/ai-exam-gen/README.md

 -
 **RAG (Retrieval-Augmented)** approach was my go-to.
 Using NodeJS, Pinecone as my vector database and Qwen as my LLM.
 I managed to let the LLM to have more understanding about Bloom's Taxonomy and generate a more accurate questions.

+**Code Workflow**

+ 1. Scrape texts from URLs about Bloom's Taxonomy
+ 2. Chunks the scraped texts and convert it to vectorized chunks of data
+ 3. Upsert this data to the Pinecone index
+ 4. When a user wants to generate a question based on the given level, user query will be embedded
+ 5. Query this to the Pinecone index
+ 6. Generate the questions.

 **Tech Stack**

  - NodeJs